MihailTeodor/iLib-frontend/README.md

 - **Backend Integration**: Angular interacts with two backends—one using Jakarta EE (Java) and one using .NET (C#) via RESTful APIs.
 - **Authentication**: JWT-based authentication to ensure secure access to the system.
 - **Routing**: Angular Router for navigating between different parts of the application.
-- **Responsive Design**: The frontend is responsive, allowing it to be accessed from a wide range of devices.

 ## Setup Instructions